jkbbinkowski/flask-ecommerce-backend/README.md

 Static directory contains it's own README file, with recommendations for creating static files.<br>

 ### json
 Json directory contains files in JSON format.
-Those files are used by the backend to return specific messages for specific requests.<br>
+Those files are used by the backend to return specific messages for some requests other than GET.<br>
 They are self-explanatory.<br>
 <b>IMPORTANT: make sure that messages in errors.json are parsed as array.
-This allows you to return more than one independed message in the request.</b><br>
+This allows you to return more than one independed message per request (ex. different validation errors for the user while creating new password).
+See example below how they should be treated by the frontend.</b><br>

 ### init.py
 init.py file contains some lines, that might require configuration.<br>